Ryaaha/PredictiveAnalysisLab/README.md

 Accurately predicting solar flares using LSTM and Prophet.
 While Prophet is mainly a business oriented model, using its strong seasonal trend analysis capabilities can help find patterns in solar flares.

 ## 3. Traffic Congestion Prediction
-Predicting when and where increased chances of traffic congestion might be seen in city.
+Predicting when and where increased chances of traffic congestion might be seen in cities.

 ## 4. Prediction of Rocket Launch Delays
 Predicting if weather conditions will be safe for a rocket launch.
 NASA's annotated safest atmospheric conditions will be used as a guideline.